brallmond/NotProjects/FinishedProjects/Small/README.txt

 Replaces terminal cursor with highlighted color that increases and decreases in intensity while moving from right to left.
 Takes 2 optional arguments for speed and repetition.

+listQuestion.py
+execute like this (works with python as well) python3 listQuestion.py

+some example code that I was going to post in a stack-overflow question before I found the answer on stack-overflow

 mixSentence.py
 execute like this (not compatible with python3) python mixSentence.py